 Budgeting is critical during and after the divorce.
 Maryland courts often examine your financial needs to decide support payments.
 A detailed budget helps you understand your financial position and plan for the future.

-Pre-Divorce Budget:
+Pre-Divorce Budget

 Gather Financial Information:

-- Income: Gather all income sources for both spouses (salaries, bonuses, investments, rental income).
+Gather all income sources for both spouses (salaries, bonuses, investments, rental income).

 - Utilities (electricity, gas, water, internet)